Derrick Pouliot

-Derrick Pouliot (born January 16, 1994) is a Canadian professional ice hockey defenceman who is currently playing for the Hartford Wolf Pack in the American Hockey League (AHL) while under contract to the New York Rangers of the National Hockey League (NHL).
-He has previously played in the NHL for the Pittsburgh Penguins, Vancouver Canucks, St. Louis Blues, Vegas Golden Knights, Seattle Kraken, San Jose Sharks, Tampa Bay Lightning and Dallas Stars.
-Pouliot was selected eighth overall in the 2012 NHL Entry Draft by the Penguins.
+Derrick Pouliot (born January 16, 1994) is a Canadian professional ice hockey player who is a defenceman for the Rockford IceHogs of the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
+He has previously played in the NHL for the Pittsburgh Penguins, Vancouver Canucks, St. Louis Blues, Vegas Golden Knights, Seattle Kraken, San Jose Sharks, and Dallas Stars.
+Pouliot was selected eighth overall in the 2012 NHL entry draft by the Penguins.

 Playing career

 Midget

 Pouliot made his appearance at the midget level for the Moose Jaw Warriors Midget AAA of the SMAAAHL in 2008–09 with a short, five-game stint, though he still qualified to play in bantam at the time.
-A highly regarded prospect, Pouliot was selected with the first overall pick in the 2009 WHL Bantam Draft by the Portland Winterhawks, who placed him on their protected list.
+A highly regarded prospect, Pouliot was selected with the first overall pick in the 2009 WHL bantam draft by the Portland Winterhawks, who placed him on their protected list.
 Pouliot then rejoined Moose Jaw for the full season in 2009–10, finishing as a point-per-game player (14 goals and 29 assists).
 Pouliot finished fourth on his team in scoring and as the top-scoring defenceman.
 During the course of the season, Pouliot found time to play for the Winterhawks, first in January and again after the Warriors were eliminated, recording a single assist in seven games, as he played against players who were three to four years his senior.